 The Andean Ridge includes 5 countries on the South American continent: Venezuela.
 Colombia.
 Peru.
-Ecuador. and Scientists believe the first humans arrived in region the by approximately 11000 BC.
+Fcuador. and Bolivia.
+Scientists believe the first humans arrived in the region approximately 11000 BC.
 Huntergatherers congregated in fishing villages along the Pacific coast and developed agriculture in the highlands between 5000 BC and